aspirity-inc/easydev/documentation/src/content/docs/components/Toasts/toast.md

 title: Toast
 ---

-Toast provides brief notifications.

-Toast informs users of a process that an app has performed or will perform.
-They appear temporarily, towards the bottom of the screen.
-They shouldn't interrupt the user experience, and they don't require user input to disappear.

-Toast contains a single line of text directly related to the operation performed.
-You can use them to display notifications.
+Toast is used to notify users.
+It serves as a means of updating users on an app's actions or upcoming actions, appearing briefly at the bottom of the screen without disrupting the user experience or requiring any input to disappear.
+Toast messages consist of a single line of text that is relevant to the specific operation being performed, making them ideal for displaying notifications.

 The Toggle has the next props: title, description, status, autoClose, onDelete, toastId, icon, colorful, statusBackground, closeBtnIcon, closeBtn, autoCloseDelay, className, style.
 [See there](/?path=/docs/core-toasts-toast--docs) to get more information.